(Also known as Flower of Kent).

 What is perhaps less well-known is that the variety of apple which the famous scientist saw falling from the tree has been positively identified.
 The incident is known to have taken place in his garden at Woolsthorpe Manor in Lincolnshire - and fortunately there was only one apple tree in the garden.
 It was subsequently identified as a very old English variety (not surprisingly) called Flower of Kent.

-Even more remarkably, this apple tree, which must surely be the most important in the history of science, is still alive!
-The tree appears to have blown over several times in its life, but each time has re-grown from the roots.
+Even more remarkably, this apple tree, which must surely be the most important in the history of science, is still alive.
+It appears to have blown over several times in its life, but each time has re-grown from the roots.

-Many cuttings have since been taken from the famous scientist's tree, and it is a popular variety in the grounds of university physics departments around the world.
+Many cuttings have been taken from the original tree, and it has become a popular variety in the grounds of university physics departments around the world.